Here I describe my method for making 1 and 2 layer PCBs at home via lithography and etching

 I got the tip that the resolution after exposing is way better with transparency paper than a clear foil, so print on this if available.

 Cut out your design and fold it along the edge of the center rectangle so that the printed side is laying on the PCB (Thats the reason one mirrors the design in KiCAD export).
 Use a metal ruler to get a nice sharp folding in the paper.
 Take special care that your foldings are straight.
 Otherwise it will result in a shifted design of the front/back layer of your board and vias / solder pads will not end up superimposed.

 Remove the protective foil of the PCB and center it within the layout 'pocket'.
 Use a nice straight edge of the PCB to align it.
 Fixate the layout on the PCB with sticky tape and expose both sides (see next step).
 Now put it quickly into the exposure unit.

 Wear eye protection when handling the solutions!

 For removing the copper layer at the exposed parts of the layout I use sodium persulfate (200 g/l water) in an etching machine (again Reichelt Germany, Gie-Tech) with optional air bubble column at 45-50 °C. Bubbling air through the solution makes a huge difference in the time it takes to etch the copper away.
-I have tried it in a flat bowl without air support and the results were disappointing.
+I have tried it in a flat bowl without air supply and the results were disappointing.
 The whole process should take about 5 min until you see most of the copper gone.
 A couple of minutes more and all the exposed copper should have dissolved (about 7-8 min).
 Do not over etch !
 Traces will get very thin and SMD pads smaller.
-Rather than trying to etch the last tiny bit of copper of one corner or solder pad off if the rest of the PCB is done, you might be better off if you leave it and scrape it off with a knife afterwards.
+Rather than trying to etch off the last tiny bit of copper of one corner or solder pad while the rest of the PCB is done, you might be better off if you leave it and scrape it off with a knife afterwards.